sdemercurio/weather-dashboard-app/README.md

 ### Any Weather

-Weather Dash is an application utilizing Open Weather API to retrive weather data and dynamically update HTML.
+Any Weather is an application utilizing Open Weather API to retrive weather data and dynamically update HTML.

 ## Table of contents